jctechhub/template-dotnetCore/README.md

 # template-dotnetCore
-sample templates for various projects
+this is a sample templates for various projects